D-Sai-Venkatesh/A-comparison-of-CRUD-and-CQRS-patterns-using-shopping-cart-application/Axon/readme.md

-# Akka Impimentation of shopping Cart
+# Axon Impimentation of shopping Cart

 ## Build docker image
 If you want to modify the code then plase create a docker image with the folowing command and update image name accordingly in kubernetes script.
 Otherwise just run kubernetes script it will automatically download images from my decker repository.